What Is The Ratio Of 1:1

 Definition and Basic Principles

 At its core, a 1:1 ratio, often read as "one to one," is a comparison of two quantities where their values are identical.
 It can be expressed in various forms, such as a fraction (1/1), a decimal (1.0), or a percentage (100%).
-Regardless of the notation, the underlying principle remains the same: the two quantities being compared are of equal value.
+That said, regardless of the notation, the underlying principle remains the same: the two quantities being compared are of equal value.
 This equivalence is the defining characteristic of the 1:1 ratio, differentiating it from other ratios where the quantities are unequal.

 Mathematically, a ratio is a way to compare two or more quantities.
 It indicates how many times one quantity contains another.
 In the context of the 1:1 ratio, the first quantity is contained exactly once in the second quantity, illustrating a perfect balance.
 This balance is visually and conceptually straightforward, making the 1:1 ratio a foundational concept in elementary mathematics and a building block for more complex proportional reasoning.